kparc/kcc/README.md

 /(3 2 1);(6 5 4);(9 8 7)
 ```

+And now that we know the way the rivers flow in 𝒌 land, we are equipped to discuss the next subject.

 #### precedence

-This is another important subject which has to do with the way rivers flow in 𝒌 land.

-We all take it for granted that multiplication and division bind stronger than addition and subtraction and should be calculated first, and it feels almost natural that a computer language must have complex precedence hierarchy to do anything useful, and 𝒌 disagrees with that:
+Very early on in our lives, we are taught there is a good reason for multiplication and division to bind stronger than addition and subtraction, so they must be computed first.
+Later on, we are taught that most computer languages require us to learn a lot more complex systems of operator precedence to do anything useful with them to begin with, and much later on — all the deadly caveats hidden in those systems.
+But in 𝒌, the question of operator precedence is fully answered by their order of evaluation, so buckle up.
+Here is the one and only rule ever to be learned about precedence in 𝒌:

-**There is no operator precedence in 𝒌 expressions unless explicitly overridden by round brackets.**
+**There is no operator precedence in 𝒌, unless it is explicitly defined by round brackets.**

-That is, by default **all operators** in a 𝒌 expression are treated equally and evaluated strictly from **right to left**, and that includes **arithmetic** operators, e.g. `*` has no precedence over `+`.
-Here are some basic math expressions, annotated with their order of evaluation:
+By default, **all operators** in a 𝒌 expression are treated equally and evaluated strictly from **right to left**.
+Note that this includes **arithmetic** operators, but before you ask yourself how `*` can possibly have no precedence over `+`, consder a few basic math expressions annotated with their order of evaluation:

 ```q
  3+2+1     /"take 1, add 2, add 3"